 - Cold sweats

-The addiction simply becomes too strong to deal with, and the addict must take drugs to survive.
-Those who control their addiction by taking higher and higher doses of the drug run the risk of overdose.
-Drug dealers cut heroin with a wide variety of substances, including sugar and baking soda as well as other drugs, and people may become accustomed to taking high doses of these diluted drugs.
+Further, because heroin is an illegal drug, it has no regulations or safety procedures in its manufacture or sale.
+Drug dealers cut heroin with a wide variety of substances, including sugar and baking soda, as well as other drugs, and people may become accustomed to taking high doses of these diluted drugs.
 If they happen upon a batch that is of a higher purity, they could take in more than they intended, and they could overdose as a result.

 - Borrow or steal money to buy drugs

 - Interact less with friends and loved ones who do not use heroin